- Search The Registry

 - My Account

 On this date in 1791, the groundbreaking for the Bethel AME Church of Philadelphia occurred.
 Mother Bethel Church (as it is called) was a stop on the Underground Railroad.
-Bethel AME is the second-oldest Black congregation (after St. Thomas in Philadelphia) in the country.
+Bethel AME is the second-oldest Black congregation (after St. Thomas AME of Philadelphia) in the country.

 by Susan Altman